Israel Strikes Qatar, ICE In Chicago, MAHA and Kids

 So how might this attack affect those efforts to end the war in Gaza?

+That is correct, yeah.
 And this was a unilateral Israeli decision, according to President Trump.

-He spoke with Qatar's emir after the attack yesterday and said the U.S.
+He spoke with Qatar's emir after the attack yesterday and said the U.S. was not on board with it.

 Now, what we're hearing from Israeli officials, like the defense minister and others, is they are calling this now a quote message.

-They say Israel will continue to pursue Hamas and that if the group does not surrender, they and Gaza will be annihilated.
+They say Israel will continue to pursue Hamas, and that if the group does not surrender, they and Gaza will be annihilated.

 And the families of Israeli hostages still held in Gaza say the chance of bringing them back now faces greater uncertainty than ever before.
+That is NPR International correspondent Aya Batrawi.

 Aya, thank you.
+Thank you, Michelle.

+Illinois Governor J.B.
 Pritker is criticizing the Trump administration's surge of federal agents into Chicago.

 The administration has not sent in National Guard troops as threatened in recent days.